 5. Complete either a Behavioral Chain Analysis (BCA on pages 19-23 in your DBT skills book) every time you engage in a behavior you want to decrease or eliminate, or a Missing Links Analysis when you fail to engage in a behavior you are trying to practice or increase when it would have been beneficial.
 Your DBT Skills group leader will reference these analysis skills, and regular use will help you get clarity around what keeps behaviors you don’t want around or stops more adaptive behaviors from being present when you want them to be!
 Generally BCA’s are done with the individual therapist, not in group.
 Missing links might be done in group for tardiness, missed homework, etc.

-6. While we require individuals in Skills Group-Only to have an outside provider, it is not a requirement for your outside provider to be a therapist, it could be your doctor.
-However, we have found that individuals whose provider is a DBT therapist tend to grasp the skills quicker and make progress faster.
-It is most helpful to have a therapist that you meet with on a regular basis (at least 2x/ month) and talk about your behavioral goals and the skills with them.
+6. While we require individuals in Skills Group-Only to have an outside provider, it is not a requirement for your outside provider to be a therapist, it could be your psychiatrist, psychologist, primary care doctor, etc.; however, we have found that individuals who have a DBT therapist tend to grasp the skills and make progress more quickly than those who do not.
+It is most helpful to have a therapist that you meet with on a regular basis (at least 2x/ month) who you can talk to about your behavioral goals and the skills you learn than can help with these goals.

 8. Use the diary card!
 Make sure you get a clear understanding of how to use the diary card from your Individual therapist or group leader and complete it daily.
 Tracking your behaviors, moods, and skill use will increase your self-awareness and help you make the changes you want.
 The diary card helps to increase your use of mindfulness skills and can help behavior change to occur.
 We will not be reviewing the Diary Card in Group, other than skills used.
 That is saved for your private use or with an individual therapist.